-The principal duties of the Nominating and Governance Committee under its charter are:
+The principal duties of the Nominating and Governance Committee under its charter include:

-- · identifying and recommending to the Board of Directors qualified nominees for election to the Board of Directors; - making recommendations to the Board of Directors concerning the structure and membership of other Board committees and making annual recommendations for a member to serve as the lead director; - making recommendations to the Board of Directors from time to time regarding matters of corporate governance; - adopting and maintaining emergency procedures for management succession in the event of the unexpected disability of the Chief Executive Officer or other senior executive officers; and - annually assessing the performance of the Board of Directors and its committees and reporting its assessment to the Board of Directors.
+- identifying and recommending to the Board of Directors qualified nominees for election to the Board of Directors; - making recommendations to the Board of Directors concerning the structure and membership of other Board committees and making annual recommendations for a member to serve as the lead director;

+- making recommendations to the Board of Directors from time to time regarding matters of corporate governance and compliance; - adopting and maintaining emergency procedures for management succession in the event of the unexpected disability of the Chief Executive Officer; - · reviewing on an annual basis the Company's Code of Business Conduct and Ethics; and - annually assessing the performance of the Board of Directors and its committees, and reporting its assessment to the Board of Directors.

-Stockholders may submit recommendations for future candidates for election to the Board of Directors for consideration by the Nominating and Governance Committee by writing to Jeffrey W. Carr, our Vice President, General Counsel and Secretary, 1803 Gears Road, Houston, Texas 77067.
+Stockholders may submit recommendations for future candidates for election to the Board of Directors for consideration by the Nominating and Governance Committee by writing to Jeffrey W. Carr, Senior Vice President, General Counsel and Secretary, 1803 Gears Road, Houston, Texas 77067.
 A letter making a director candidate recommendation must include the candidate's name, biographical information and a summary of the candidate's qualifications.
 In addition, the letter should be accompanied by a signed statement from the nominee indicating that the nominee is willing to serve as a member of the Board.
-To make a recommendation for the 2011 Annual Meeting, please refer to the timing requirements specified in the section of this Proxy Statement entitled "Proposals for the 2011 Annual Meeting of Stockholders."
+To make a recommendation for the 2012 Annual Meeting, please refer to the timing requirements specified in the section of this Proxy Statement entitled "Proposals for the 2012 Annual Meeting of Stockholders."

 All submissions from stockholders meeting these requirements will be reviewed by the Nominating and Governance Committee.
 In connection with its role in recommending candidates for the Board, the Nominating and Governance Committee advises the Board with respect to the combination of skills, experience, perspective and background that its members believe are required for the effective functioning of the Board considering our current business strategies and regulatory, geographic and market environment.
 The Committee has not established specific, minimum qualifications for director nominees.
 Our corporate governance principles provide that directors should be selected based on integrity, successful business experience, stature in their own fields of endeavor and the diversity of perspectives they bring to the Board.
-Our corporate governance principles also require that a majority of our non-management directors should be active or retired senior executives, preferably Chief Executive or Chief Operating Officers of publicly-held companies.
-In addition, the corporate governance principles provide that our non-management directors should be active or retired senior executives, academia, finance and international trade.
-Nominees to be evaluated by the Nominating and Governance Committee for future vacancies on the Board will be selected by the Committee from candidates recommended by multiple sources, including business and personal contacts of the members of the Nominating and Governance Committee for the Board will be independent search firms, stockholders and other sources, all of whom will be evaluated based on the same criteria.
+Our corporate governance principles also require that a majority of our non-employee directors should be active or retired senior executives, preferably Chief Executive or Chief Operating Officers of publicly-held companies.
+In addition, the corporate governance Committee for future vacancies on the Board will be selected by the Nominating and Governance Committee for future vacancies on the Board will be selected by the Committee from candidates recommended by multiple sources, including business and personal contacts of the members of the Nominating and Governance Committee for future vacancies on the Board will be evaluated based on the same criteria.
 All of the current nominees for the Board are standing members of the Board that are proposed by the entire Board for re-election.